 Packing your backpack for an upcoming trip is never easy.
 But wait until you start packing for your Everest Base Camp trek or any other similar trek in the Himalayas.
 It’s important to be prepared for every kind of weather condition while keeping your pack as light as possible!
 For your convenience, we’ve compiled a complete packing list with all the essential trekking gear you need for your trekking.

-The following list is made after doing the Everest Base Camp trek ourselves, so we exactly know what is useful and what you can leave at home.
+The following list is made after hiking the Everest Base Camp trek ourselves, so we exactly know what is useful and what you can leave at home.
 This doesn’t mean you can’t leave stuff we’ve listed at home, or maybe you even want to add some stuff.
 Of course, what you take with you depends on personal preferences, but this packing list can definitely help as a guide.

 All the products listed in the trekking gear packing list are quality products that will survive your trek (and many more) without a problem, it doesn’t matter which trek you’ll be doing.
-You can find a lot of these items for sale or for rent in Thamel, Kathmandu as well, but be aware that most of these items are knockoff products and won’t guarantee to last until the end.
+You can find a lot of these items for sale or for rent in Thamel, Kathmandu as well, but be aware that some of these items are knockoff products and won’t guarantee to last until the end.

 CHOOSING THE RIGHT BACKPACK

 Your choice of backpack is a crucial one, especially if you’re not hiring a porter and have to carry everything yourself.
-You don’t want your backpack too big, as it will be too tempting to fill it until it’s full.
+You don’t want your backpack too big, it will be very tempting to fill it until it’s full.
 Too small isn’t good either, because, well, you want to take everything you need with you of course.
 A backpack between 50-65L is perfect for this kind of trekking.
 We already use our Deuter for 3-4 years now, and also used them for this trekking.
 They are very sturdy and easy to use with all the different compartments.

 If you’re hiring a porter, then you’ll need a daypack to carry your personal belongings, camera, water, rain jacket, snacks, etc. Otherwise, you’ll need one on your acclimatization days as you don’t want to carry your big bag on those days.
 Like our backpack, we use the North Face Flyweight Pack already for years almost every day!
 It can hold more than enough of what you need for a day, and if you don’t want to use it, you can fold it up to the size of a small coffee at Starbucks!